humio/humio2grafana/CONTRIBUTING.md

 To release the project, follow these steps:
 1. Make sure the changelog has an entry for the new release version
 2. Locally, check out the `master` branch and pull from `origin/master`.
+3. Manually update version number and release date in `plugin.json`.
-3. Use `yarn version` to bump the project version in `package.json`.
+4. Use `yarn version` to bump the project version in `package.json`.
 This will create a new commit and corresponding version tag.
   * To create a patch run: `yarn version --patch`
   * To create a minor run: `yarn version --minor`
   * To create a major run: `yarn version --major`
-4. Manually update version number and release date in `plugin.json`.
-4. Run `git push --follow-tags` to push changes and initialize the release process.
+5. Run `git push --follow-tags` to push changes and initialize the release process.

 Terms of Service For Contributors